mohanadpro/games/README.md

 <br/>

 * JavaScript
-    * one error were found when passing through the official [Jshint validator](https://jshint.com/)
+    * No error were found when passing through the official [Jshint validator](https://jshint.com/)
         * There are 4 functions in this file.
         * Function with the largest signature take 1 arguments, while the median is 0.
         * Largest function has 28 statements in it, while the median is 4.